simpleanalytics/blog/_posts/2022-09-18-simple-analytics-for-marketers.md

 {% include video.html width="2880" height="1560" slug="get-event-api-url" %}

-## 5. Integrate Simple Analytics with your dashboarding tools
+## 5. Integrate Simple Analytics with your favorite dashboarding tools

 In addition to our APIs, it's also easy to integrate Simple Analytics with your favorite dashboarding tools.
 Some customers use [Google Data Studio](https://docs.simpleanalytics.com/google-data-studio) or [Microsoft Power BI](https://docs.simpleanalytics.com/microsoft-power-bi) for building reports.